SQL Server Source

 CREATE USER nanosync FOR LOGIN nanosync;

-2. Grant permissions
+2. Grant permissions on the source database

 EXEC sp_addrolemember 'db_datareader', 'nanosync';